SW1992/-100-Days-Of-Code/README.md

 I'm taking part in this challenge,  i plan to upload some code everyday for the next 100 days.

-These will be small programs detailing my understanding of concepts i'm currently trying to learn.
+These will be small programs sharing my understanding of concepts i'm currently trying to learn, or reinforce.

 I will spend at least an hour on a day on this.